Higher Derivative Supergravities in Diverse Dimensions: D=3

-The off-shell $N=1, 3D$ supergravity multiplet consists of vierbein, a Majorana gravitino, and a real scalar auxiliary field.
+The off-shell $N=1, 3D$ supergravity multiplet consists of a vielbein, a Majorana gravitino, and a real scalar auxiliary field.
 A general Lagrangian up to four-derivatives, has been constructed in \cite{Bergshoeff:2010mf} by using superconformal tensor calculus.
 Its bosonic part is given by

 where $(\sigma, M, m, \tilde m, \mu, \tilde \mu)$ are independent coupling constants.
 Thus, there are six independent off-shell invariants.
-The fermionic parts of $\cL_\sigma, \cL_M$ and $\cL_\mu$ can be found in \cite[eqs.
+The fermionic parts of $\cL_\sigma, \cL_M$ and $\cL_\mu$ can be found in \cite[Eqs.
 (2.8) and (2.10)]{Bergshoeff:2010mf}, and the fermionic part of the $\cL_{\tilde m^2}$ can be found in \cite[Eq.
 (2.39)]{Bergshoeff:2010mf}.
-The supersymmetric completion of a specific combination of $\cL_{m^2}$ and $\cL_{\tilde m^2}$, namely $-\cL_{m^2} + 1/8 \cL_{\tilde m^2}$ is given in \cite[eq.
+The supersymmetric completion of a specific combination of $\cL_{m^2}$ and $\cL_{\tilde m^2}$, namely $-\cL_{m^2} + 1/8 \cL_{\tilde m^2}$ is given in \cite[Eq.
 (2.24)]{Bergshoeff:2010mf}.
 The bosonic part of the most general six-derivative supersymmetric Lagrangian is given by \cite{Bergshoeff:2014ida} \bea &&e^{-1} \cL_2 = a_1 R_{\m\n} R^{\n\r} R_\r{}^\m +a_2 R R_{\m\n} R^{\m\n} + a_3 R^3 \nn\\ &&\qquad\qquad + \Big( - \frac{3}{8}a_1 + a_6 \Big) R_{\m\n} \partial^\m S \partial^\n S + \Big( \frac{31}{32}a_1 + 8 a_2 + 32 a_3 - \frac14 a_6 + a_7 \Big) R S \Box S \nn\\ && \qquad\qquad+ \Big( \frac{123}{32} a_1 + 4 a_2 - a_5 - \frac14 a_6 \Big) S^2 R_{\m\n} R^{\m\n} - \Big( \frac{117}{64}a_1 + 2 a_2 + \frac58 a_6 - \frac 12 a_7 \Big) R \partial_\m S \partial^\m S \nn\\ &&\qquad \qquad+ \Big( \frac{223}{512}a_1 + \frac72 a_2 + 14 a_3 + a_4 + \frac14 a_5 + \frac7{64} a_6 - \frac1{16} a_7 \Big) R^2 S^2 \nn\\ &&\qquad \qquad + \Big( - \frac{309}{16}a_1 - 104 a_2 - 384 a_3 - 16 a_4 + 2 a_5 + \frac32 a_6 - 10 a_7 \Big) S^2 \partial_\m S \partial^\m S \nn\\ &&\qquad \qquad + \Big( \frac{2357}{256}a_1 + 27 a_2 + 80 a_3 + \frac{19}{2} a_4 - a_5 + \frac5{32} a_6 - \frac{1}{8} a_7 + \frac{5}{22} a_8 \Big) R S^4 \nn\\ && \qquad \qquad + \Big( \frac{527}{32}a_1 + 52 a_2 + 160 a_3 + 25 a_4 - 3 a_5 + \frac14 a_6 + \frac12 a_7 + a_8 \Big) S^6 \,, \eea where $a_i$ with $i = 1,\ldots,8$ are free parameters.
 The fermionic parts of these 8 independent invariants have not been provided in the literature.
 The following special cases of $\cL_1$ have been studied extensively in the literature: